spacialsec/SadCamper/README.md

 ### How it works
 RFLR works by utilizing various state of the art techniques to prevent the identification and exfiltration of sensitive files.
 This means that even if attackers can navigate a system's defenses and execute code, identifying files for exfiltration can lead them to a halt.
 For example, by relocating all the files on a windows filesystem to the recycling bin, data exfiltraiton scripts that rely on sensitive files being in certain directories (C:\Users, C:\Windows) will be stopped in their tracks.
 This approach, while simple, adds a significant hurdle for attackers, especially those relying on automated tools and scripts that expect these binaries to reside at known locations.

+You can learn more about RFLR here: https://www.spatial-sec.com/blog/post/21/index.html